 I didn't want to be so presumptuous as to reassigning the bug to you, but please

 go ahead and do so if you want to - if not, I'm fine with it staying as is.

-#6 Updated by Christopher Brooks about 13 years ago
+#6 Updated by Christopher Brooks over 13 years ago